 Mary: I prefer a retail store that specializes in olive oil.
 Look them up in your area, they are popping up everywhere!
-If you are going to buy olive in the store look for a”harvest date” to guarantee freshness.
+If you are going to buy it in the store look for a”harvest date” to guarantee freshness.
 Make sure the label says EVOO and no such words as “refined oils” listed on the back.

 Mary: No, I just cook with “extra virgin.”

-What do you say to people who are reluctant to cook with olive oil because they are worried about the fat content?
+What do you say to people who are reluctant to cook with oil because they are worried about the fat content?

 Mary: The fat is only 100 calories per tablespoon, and a monounsaturated fat which is a heart-healthy fat.